-Buying a home is an important decision.
-For most people, a home is the most expensive purchase they will ever make and almost always means you are getting a mortgage.
+Buying a home is an important and large financial decision.
+For most people, a home is the most expensive purchase they will ever make and almost always means you will be obtaining a mortgage.
 So to get started, you need to be pre-approved for a mortgage.

 What Is a Mortgage Pre-Approval?

-A mortgage pre-approval is a statement of how much money a lender is willing to lend you to buy a home, contingent on a few things yet to be determined before closing.
-The pre-approval is based on your finances, such as how much money you have to pay for the down payment and closing costs, in addition to your income, debts, FICO score, and other qualifying factors.
+A mortgage pre-approval is a statement of how much money a lender will lend you to buy a home, contingent on a few things yet to be determined before closing.
+Mortgage pre-approvals are based on your finances, such as how much you have to pay for the down payment and closing costs and your income, debts, FICO score, and other qualifying factors.

 The final loan approval occurs when you have a contract on a home and submit the required documentation, such as the appraisal.